giantswarm/docs/src/content/vintage/getting-started/observability/logging/audit-logs/index.md

 The Linux Audit Daemon logs are kernel logs which are stored in `journald` and can be accessed with `journalctl -kauditing`.

 __Warning:__ Beware that the Linux Audit Daemon is quite verbose so when shipping those logs you will need to ensure enough storage and bandwidth are available in order to process them.

-## How to ship your audit logs to a remote location

-We are currently working on our [Logging Infrastructure](https://github.com/giantswarm/roadmap/issues/311) and all the above audit logs (kubernetes audit and auditd logs) will be shipped there in the future.

-If you need the audit logs for your internal use cases (e.g. Security Information and Event Management system), you can use one of the following solutions:

-__Note__: You can also access the ship the audit logs for the management clusters but this is not something we provide by default (at least for now).
-Please contact your Account Engineer to sort out the details.

-### Fluent bit

-Giant Swarm provides a custom [Fluent-bit](https://fluentbit.io/) configuration packaged as a Managed App named [`fluent-logshipping-app`](https://github.com/giantswarm/fluent-logshipping-app)

-Fluent-bit's main advantage is that it can be used for all kinds of cases (shipping to rsyslog, elasticsearch, loki and so on) and provides a lot of configurability with it's plugin system.

-### Promtail

-[Promtail](https://github.com/giantswarm/promtail-app) can only be used with Loki.
-It provides a better integration with Kubernetes via its discovery mechanism and enriches logs with metadata by default.
-It can also be used to read files on the machines like the audit logs described [here](https://github.com/giantswarm/promtail-app#configuration).